Oklahoma Law Enforcement Memorial

 Claude McDonald is buried in El Reno Cemetery, El Reno, Canadian County, Oklahoma.

-Two months later on Monday, May 29th a black man named Walton “Will” Roberts was caught in the act of stealing from a box car in the Chickasha railroad yards.
+Two months later, on Monday, May 29th, a black man named Walton “Will” Roberts was caught in the act of stealing from a box car in the Chickasha railroad yards.
 Roberts was shot as he ran from pursuing officers and died from his wounds on June 2nd.
 Before he died Walton Roberts gave a full confession to killing Special Detective Claude McDonald as well as a Tyler, Texas police officer several years earlier.

 OLEM – 10N-2-8 NLEOM – 23W28